 The hunt for a great body lotion is always on for me.

 I have sunk a lot of cash into “this will do for now” lotions over the years.
-Partly because I lived in Calgary, AB (here’s a map) for a spell.
+Partly because I lived in Calgary, AB, for a spell.

-And it’s dry as f*** out there people.
+It’s dry as hell out there people.
 I went there last February to visit my aunt and as soon as I walked off the plane it was like full reptilian mode with my skin.
 Not to mention my sinus issues.
 Why did I live there for so long again?

-To be real I didn’t live there for a spell, I was there for close to ten years, and I don’t miss it one bit.
-I wasn’t happy there.
-And I know we are where we are because of all the mistakes we’ve made etc, but I do wish I had left earlier.
+I know we are where we are because of all the mistakes we’ve made etc, but I do wish I had left earlier.
 Not so that my life would be different now, but because I wish that I had had enough self-love to realize I could change things if I was miserable.
-(I have a post featured on Huffington post that talks about continuing to do something even though you are suffering.
+(I have a piece on the Huffington Post that talks about continuing to do something even though you are suffering.
 Check it out here.)

 But since I’m now in my later 30s, my skin is dry more often than not, even with the moisture dense air blowing in my face all day.